projectNEWM/newm-market/README.md

 It is the same form as the band lock UTxO.

 Each vault UTxO requires 10 ADA.
-This ADA is always owned by the batcher and can never be removed by anyone else.
-With at least 20 ADA plus fees required for the transaction, run the `01_createVault.sh` script in the vault folder.
-This will produce two vault UTxOs for the batcher defined in the datum file.
-The batcher will automatically find this UTxOs during the sync process.
+The batcher always owns this ADA and can never be removed by anyone else.
+With at least 20 ADA plus fees for the transaction, run the `01_createVault.sh` script in the vault folder.
+The script will produce two vault UTxOs for the batcher defined in the datum file.
+The batcher will automatically find these UTxOs during the sync process.

 A batcher holding a batcher certificate with at least one vault UTxO is ready to batch orders for the marketplace.